msweinberg/fewd-final-project/readme.md

 5. ~~populate the divs (use append)~~
 6. ~~Adjust the CSS for the divs to fit the brainstorm board based on how many lessons~~
 7. Add media queries
+8. Detect if sticky present in sticky generator
+9. If sticky text box is changed then change size of sticky

 - When a sticky is cloned it is appended to the "sticky-generator"
 - ~~The sticky becomes draggable and can be moved onto the "brainstorm-board"~~